Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

         -   Grader comments: Use more than 1 function to install/require/load packages; functions that (may) install something on your reader’s machine should be commented out

-            (SKIP 3.5 14：22)

-            IS THAT MEANS I NEED TO COMMENT LIKE I'VE INSTALL BALABALA

-            I've comment out the packages that I've installed
+            I've comment out the packages that I've installed at beginning chunk 1

 6. Use arithmetic, comparison, and logical operators